Description

 Ingredients

-- 1 cup almond flour, packed + 2 tablespoons
+- 1 cup packed almond flour, plus 2 tablespoons

-- 1/2 cup arrowroot flour (you can also use tapioca flour)
+- 1/2 cup arrowroot flour (tapioca flour can also be used)

 - 1 teaspoon baking powder